justpy-org/justpy/README.md

 ## Introduction

-JustPy is an object-oriented, component based, high-level Python Web Framework that requires no front-end programming.
-With a few lines of only Python code, you can create interactive websites without any JavaScript programming.
-JustPy can also be used to create graphic user interfaces for Python programs.
+JustPy was an object-oriented, component based, high-level Python Web Framework that required no front-end programming.
+With a few lines of only Python code, you could create interactive websites without any JavaScript programming.
+JustPy could also be used to create graphic user interfaces for Python programs.

 ## Sunsetting justpy
-You are welome to join the [https://github.com/justpy-org/justpy/discussions/685](discussion) about the future of justpy.
+See [https://github.com/justpy-org/justpy/discussions/685](discussion) about the sunset of justpy.
+Version 14.0 is the sunset version.
+All issues have been closed as "won't fix".
+Pull Requests are still welcome and will be worked on in a "best effort" manner.
+You might want to migrate to nicegui (see below).

 ## Docs and Tutorials
 [JustPy Docs and Tutorials](https://justpy.io)